Explore this course:

 The study schools are complemented by online materials on research methods and methodologies.
-You can access expertise and support via email, Skype, phone calls or visits.

 The programme is taught via a number of Saturday study schools (two of which are compulsory) as well as individual dissertation supervision and support via email, phone calls or personal visits.

 During the study schools, you will explore a range of issues in practitioner-research methodologies and the development of students' projects, along with opportunities to share and debate ideas with a community of academics and peers.
 This is complemented by structured and targeted online materials on research methods and methodologies, as well as individual supervision from a personal tutor.

 The MA is assessed through submission of a research dissertation, submitted around the end of August.
 As Early Career Teachers, this allows you time to carefully consider your topic of interest, research approach and to arrange fieldwork activities around your professional roles, all carefully managed alongside your teaching workloads.

 You will be allocated a dissertation supervisor who will support you throughout the year.
 This includes guidance on the development of your research project, discussing and approving your proposed fieldwork activities, and providing feedback on draft work prior to the final submission of your dissertation.

 The content of our courses is reviewed annually to make sure it's up-to-date and relevant.
 Individual modules are occasionally updated or withdrawn.
 This is in response to discoveries through our world-leading research; funding changes; professional accreditation requirements; student or employer feedback; outcomes of reviews; and variations in staff or student numbers.
 In the event of any change we'll consult and inform students in good time and take reasonable steps to minimise disruption.

 An open day gives you the best opportunity to hear first-hand from our current students and staff about our courses.